-- a) Q-Network: Generally, a fully connected neural network or a convolutional neural network (CNN). - b) LSTM Layer: An LSTM can be single or multilayered.
+- a) Q-Network: Generally, a fully connected neural network or a CNN. - b) LSTM Layer: An LSTM can be single or multilayered.

 While the DQN and Novel DQN models are used to estimate the bandwidth allocation, the GAN model is utilized to generate new data samples.
 The Novel DQN model is appropriate for sequential decision-making tasks since it uses LSTM to add temporal dependencies.
-Table1 shows the major differences among the three methods used in the paper.
+Table I shows the major differences among the three methods used in the paper.